The Society was formed in 2004 following the Centenary of Keighley Carnegie Library.

 The Society is a fully Constituted organisation, run by it’s Committee on behalf of it’s Members.

-We aim to collect, preserve, understand and ultimately share the unique history of our local area.
+We aim to collect, preserve, understand and ultimately share the unique and intersesting history of our local area.
+In the process we hope that people can learn how the areas relate to eah other and how the ethos of the area has developed.

 While we concentrate mainly on the Districts covered by the pre 1974 Keighley Borough Council, the history sometimes spreads to include other areas that have at times been linked or administered from Keighley.

-Many of the items have been donated from personal/private collections and as such are unique.
+Many of the items have been donated from personal/private collections and as such make an unique resource.

 The archives cover such a breadth of subjects that they will hold items of interest for Family Historians, Social Historians, Researchers and Academics.